Resort Village of Candle Lake Council

 Councillor Jon Attig grew up just south of Prince Albert on a small farm.
 He spent 19 years working in oil and gas, doing downhole testing on oil and gas wells all over western Canada, based in multiple locations around Alberta.

-Councillor Jon Attig While commuting back and forth from Alberta, Jon began looking for a place to settle on his days off.
-He decided that the lake would be great option, and knew Candle Lake was the best option!
+While commuting back and forth from Alberta, Jon began looking for a place to settle on his days off.
+He decided the lake would be great option, and knew Candle Lake was the best location!

-In Jon’s spare time he enjoys cycling, snowmobiling, ATV’ing, ice fishing and spending as much time outside as possible.
+In his spare time Jon enjoys cycling, snowmobiling, ATV’ing, ice fishing and spending as much time outside as possible.
 He also volunteers with the Candle Lake Sno-drifters.

 As Jon had made Candle Lake his home, he felt serving on Council would be a good chance to make positive changes in his community.
 He also feels that great life skills can be learned from serving in municipal politics.